parse-community/docs/_includes/ios/files.md

 ##Deleting Files

-You can delete files using the [REST API]({{site.baseUrl}}/rest/guide/#deleting-files) using the files name.
-You will need to provide the master key in order to be allowed to delete a file.
+If you know the name of a file you can delete it using the [REST API]({{site.baseUrl}}/rest/guide/#deleting-files).
+Your master key is required for this operation.

 Note: Reguardless of the Parse Server storage configuration, deleting a `PFObject` with a `PFFileObject` does not delete the file itself meerly its reference.
 Additionally, Parse does **NOT** provide a way to find unreferenced file names in storage.